Kyndryl: 10 Things to Know About IBM MSP Spin-Out Completion

-1. Managed IT Services Portfolio: Kyndryl will have six global managed services practices that span:
+1. Managed IT Services Portfolio: Kyndryl has six global managed services practices that span:

 - Applications, Data & AI